Key takeaways

 Giving a pregnant or nursing cat prednisone or prednisolone may be risky for unborn kittens or nursing kittens.

-Veterinarians will be cautious about using prednisone or prednisolone in cats with bacterial infections or who are still growing.
+Veterinarians will be cautious about prescribing prednisone or prednisolone in cats with bacterial infections or those still growing.

 Side effects of prednisone in cats

-The good news is that cats are less likely to experience side effects of corticosteroids than dogs.
-The bad news is they require larger doses for the corticosteroids to work.
+The good news is that cats are less likely to experience side effects from corticosteroids than dogs are.

 The most common side effects of prednisone or prednisolone in cats include: